jtipton25/compositional-inverse-prediction/README.md

 # Compositional-inverse-predciction Repository

-This repository contains code and data from the paper
+This repository contains code and data from the paper:

-To reproduce the results from:
 Tipton, John., Hooten, M.B., Nolan, C., Booth, R.K., McLachlan, J. (In Review).
 Predicting paleoclimate from compositional data using multivariate Gaussian process inverse prediction.

 1) install the BayesComposition `R` package using `devtools` as